Ingvord/tango-v10-design-doc/docs/architecture.md

 - TangoTarget is an interface from lower layer

-4. TangoLogicLayer (Client)
+**4 Tango API layer (client/server)**

 General purpose client library.
 Introduces even more high level API: AdminDevice; DataBase etc

 Skeletal implementation resides in org.tango.v10.client package

-5. TangoLogicLayer (Server)

 Skeletal implementation resides in org.tango.v10.server package

-6. Tango API layer (client/server)

 Skeletal implementation resides in org.tango.v10.api.client/server package

-7. TangoCompatibility layer
+**5 Tango Compatibility layer**

-Bridge to previous Tango version
+Bridge to previous Tango versions.

-# General remarks
+# General remarks of a new Tango core library

 ## Separation data production from data consuming

-Event bus separates modules that produce data from modules that consumes data.
-This is required by modifiability qa.
+Event bus separates modules that produce data from modules that consume data.
+This is required by modifiability quality attribute.

 ## Concurrency

-The system designed to run in multithreaded environment
+The system should be designed to run in multithreaded environment.